eosnetworkfoundation/docs/docs/50_eos-evm/30_developer-guide/30_deploy-local-nodes.md

 #### [Debug only] Investigate The Current EVM Storage State On Antelope

-Since we don't support running View actions directly from Antelope node (read requests will go to TrustEVM-RPC), it is quite complicated to investigate the storage of EVM directly from Antelope.
+Since we don't support running View actions directly from Antelope node (read requests will go to EOS EVM RPC), it is quite complicated to investigate the storage of EVM directly from Antelope.
 However, If you really want to do that.
 These are the steps:

 ##### Identify The "id" Field Of The Contract Address